 - undertaking good management practice on the ground and/or;

-- extending knowledge, and advocating for, improved soil management, and/or;
+- extending and/or communicating knowledge, and advocating for, improved soil management, and/or;

 - educating and raising awareness about the importance of maintaining and improving soil health.

-- promotes the application and understanding of better management practices to improve soil health across the landscape
+- promotes the application and understanding of better management practices to improve soil health across the landscape;

-- is sponsored by the Office of the National Soils Advocate and administered by Landcare Australia.
+- is initiated and sponsored by the Office of the National Soils Advocate and administered by Landcare Australia.